 - Laundry/dry cleaning while on business travel – only if travel extends beyond 8 days.
 You must provide an itemized receipt.

-- Internet access/use of computers, facsimile or scanning charges, and mailing/shipping expenses for fellowship-related activities.
+- Internet access/use of computers, facsimile or scanning charges, and mailing/shipping expenses for fellowship-related activities while on travel

-- Immunizations and certain required medications (e.g. malaria pills).
+- Immunizations and certain required medications (e.g. malaria pills) – detailed receipt of services provided is required along with a receipt of payment

-- Visas and passports – only in cases when the fellow does not already hold a passport and is required to travel internationally for fellowship-related business.
+- Passports – only in cases when the fellow does not already hold a passport and is required to travel internationally for fellowship-related business

 The following types of expenses are considered personal in nature and therefore are non-reimbursable (not allowable).
 This list is illustrative but not exhaustive; it is intended to help provide clarification.

-- Alcohol (plus the associated taxes and tips.
+- Alcohol (plus the associated taxes and tip)

 To ensure a smooth and quick reimbursement process, follow these tips and detailed instructions below: